Campus Ambassador Program

 About the Program

 Campus ambassadors work on the issues from the PBS documentary series Half the Sky: Turning Oppression into Opportunity for Women Worldwide.
 Our program encourages students to do work both internationally and locally focused on education, sex trafficking, economic empowerment, maternal health, gender-based violence and forced prostitution.
-We offer suggested campaigns and events for these students to run on their campuses and we also provide a forum for discussion on our group Facebook page and in our bi-weekly Google+ Hangouts.
+We offer suggested campaigns and events for these students to run on their campuses and we also provide a forum for discussion on our group Facebook page and in our Google+ Hangouts.

 Though we regularly send out campaign ideas, interesting opportunities and suggested events, we encourage our campus ambassadors to tailor this program to their own community and to run the campaigns and seize the opportunities that compel them most.
 We also encourage creativity — we love to hear innovative ideas on how to take action!
 Read more about featured campus ambassadors below.